REVProfumo/web-server/README.md

 /day
 /month

-Each of the requests answers to one of the challenges.
 The result of a CRUD request is an output test in Json format.
 In order to generate such output, I use "javax.json".
 This is the only external dependency needed at runtime.

 The Json strings are generated asynchronously through an ExecutorService which submits 4 tasks, one for each